How to Build a Node.js App with Docker

 The file provides a simple way to manage Node.js dependencies and project information.

-3. Add the following information to the file:
+3. Add this code to the file:

 {